David Chang's Chinese Chicken Noodle Soup

 - Sesame sauce

-Combine the chicken parts, lots of water and salt in a large pot and boil the s**t out of it (David's words, not mine), approx. 1-2 hours.
+Combine the chicken parts, lots of water and salt in a large pot and boil.
+Boil until the chicken is cooked through but not falling off the bone.
+Remove the chicken, set aside and THEN you can boil the s**t out of the broth (David's words, not mine), approx. 1-2 hours.
 Longer if you want, which means more flavour.

 In a separate pot, do the same with all the veggies, pepper, salt, star anise, coriander, bay leaves and boil.